 EVE, a vivacious, four times-divorced flatmate and friend of Vera Collins, whom she met in Europe.
 Portrayed by Abigail.

 Chad FARRELL, an African-American school teacher who flats with Mark Eastwood.
 For a time, Chad courts the pharmacy’s Sonia Freeman.
-Chad is a victim of racism, both at Number 96 and in the workplace.
-Unable to find a job in Sydney, he relocates to Canberra to lecture at the university.
+Chad is a victim of racism, both at Number 96 and in his workplace.
+Unable to find a permanent job in Sydney, he relocates to Canberra to lecture at the university.
 Portrayed by Ronne Arnold.

 Arnold FEATHER, an orphan, comes to Number 96 as the original chef at Norma's Bar, but is wooed to work as manager of Aldo's deli by Roma Lubinski.
 Arnold courts a series of romantic liaisons, with degrees of success, including Georgina Carter, Robyn Ross, Marion Carlton and Dorothy Dunlop.
 Arnold was often pursued by Marilyn MacDonald.
 A long-time boarder with the Sutcliffes in Flat 8, one of his legs is amputated after a terrorist's parcel bomb explodes.
 Arnold takes over the lease of Flat 6 and suffers through a rocky marriage to his former nurse, Patti Olsen, which ends tragically.
 Arnold inherits the deli after the death of Aldo Godolfus.
 Falling in love with Liz Chalmers, they marry, but she is plotting to kill him.
-He survives her scheming, goes into several businesses with Dudley Butterfield, and eventually marries Vicki Dawson.
+He survives her scheming, goes into business severa times with Dudley Butterfield, and eventually marries Vicki Dawson.
 Portrayed by Jeff Kevin.

 Charles "Chook" FEATHER, the long-lost, identical twin brother of Arnold, who has a quite opposite, ocker personality; he moves into Flat 6 while Arnold is competing in a sauce-making competition in Paris.
 Chook and Giovanni Lenzi are almost killed by a vengeful bikie gang.
 It is revealed that Chook was once engaged to Vicki Dawson, the mother of his child.
 Portrayed by Jeff Kevin.